 $7.00/0.48oz. – $14.58 per ounce

 The formula is said to offer “buildable coverage” with a “hint” of dew that can be applied with fingertips, a sponge, or a duo-bristle brush and should be applied before powder products.
-I was struggling to apply the formula, and I’ve tried using fingertips, sponges, and various brushes both over the foundation and under the foundation, on bare skin, and even over the powder (which is the opposite of what they do say!).
+I was struggling to apply the formula, and I’ve tried using fingertips, sponges, and various brushes both over the foundation and under the foundation, on bare skin, and even over the powder (which is the opposite of what they do to say!).

 For me the problem seemed to be that there was way too much slip in the product so the color wasn’t applied and blended, it was just pushed around.
 It had the worst application when using my fingertips to apply, which I applied by tapping and pressing the color (gently!) onto my cheeks and using the edge of my fingertip to soften.
 This is my favorite method with cream based cheek colors and it usually works, but I couldn’t get the color to stay and settle.